 Dedicated to advancing scholarly and public understanding of the past, present, and future of western North America, the Center supports research, teaching, and reporting about western land and life in the United States, Canada, and Mexico.

-Summer Intern at Yellowstone National Park
+Summer Intern at Yosemite Museum

 Read about our summer interns on the Out West student blog.
 Throughout the summer, the Center's interns and Research Assistants will be sending in virtual postcards, snapshots and reports on their summer work.

 The Yosemite Museum is a microcosm of the Park Service.
 Though we don't wear the green and khaki uniform, we are charged with the same duty as any park ranger: to conserve and protect, to enable enjoyment for all people and for all time.
 The museum may only have a modest plot of two galleries, but its collection contains over 4 million items.
 I get to put my (gloved) hands on the entire collection.
 I'll often assist coworkers in inventories or rehousing objects through which I've been learning how to safely handle delicate art and artifacts.
 However, the project I've designed for my summer is primarily research based so I spend the majority of my time in the Research Library.
 Here, I investigate sources to create Wikipedia pages for figures and events related to the park and also am developing a blog for the park website that will be a sort of 'Curator's Corner' where I choose interesting item(s) from the collection and write about why they're so important, historically rich, or just plain cool.

 Our summer interns have pushed off into their western experience.
 This year, we sent students out to Yellowstone and Yosemite National Parks, the Henry’s Fork watershed, the capital of Colorado, and into our own backyard in the Bay Area to explore careers in natural history, conservation, land use, museum curation, resource management, and policy development.
 Internships are 10 weeks and compensated with stipends to help cover living expenses.